-Jordan has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2021 (year in review), except for having the necessary information gathering process in place (ToR I.A), having a domestic legal basis for spontaneous exchange of information and exchanging information on the tax rulings in accordance with the form and timelines under the transparency framework (ToR II.B) and for identifying and exchanging information on all new entrants to the IP regime (ToR I.A.1.3).
+Jordan has met all aspects of the terms of reference (OECD, 2021[1]) (ToR) for the calendar year 2021 (year in review), except for having the necessary information gathering process in place (ToR I.A), having a domestic legal basis for spontaneous exchange of information and exchanging information on the tax rulings in accordance with the form and timelines under the transparency framework (ToR II.B) and for identifying and exchanging information on all new entrants to the IP regime (ToR I.A.1.3).
 Jordan receives three recommendations on these points for the year in review.

-In the prior year's peer review report, as well as in 2019 and partly in the 2017-2018 peer review reports, Jordan had received the same three recommendations.
+In the prior year report, as well as in the 2019 and 2020 and partly in the 2017 and 2018 peer reviews, Jordan had received the same three recommendations.
 As they have not been addressed, the recommendations remain in place.

 Jordan can legally issue one type of rulings within the scope of the transparency framework.

-In practice, Jordan issued no rulings within the scope of the transparency framework.
+In practice, Jordan issued rulings within the scope of the transparency framework as follows: